naif-sameer/my-programming-docs/docs/php/laravel-api.md

 ### 3xx

-> Tesll the client about redirections
+> Tesll the client about redirection

 #### 301